Northanger Abbey: Plot summary

-Catherine discovers that her over-active imagination has led her astray, as nothing is strange or distressing in the apartments.
-Unfortunately, Henry questions her; he surmises, and informs her that his father loved his wife in his own way and was truly upset by her death.
-She leaves, crying, fearing that she has lost Henry's regard entirely.
+Catherine discovers that her over-active imagination has led her astray as nothing is strange or distressing in the apartments.
+Henry finds and questions her; he surmises and informs her that his father loved his wife in his own way and was truly upset by her death.
+She leaves the apartments, crying, fearing that she has lost Henry's regard entirely.
 Realising how foolish she has been, Catherine comes to believe that, though novels may be delightful, their content does not relate to everyday life.
 Henry does not mention this incident to her again.

-James writes to inform her that he has broken off his engagement to Isabella and that she has become engaged instead to Captain Tilney.
+James writes to inform her that he has broken off his engagement to Isabella and implies that she has become engaged instead to Captain Tilney.
 Henry and Eleanor Tilney are sceptical that their brother has actually become engaged to Isabella Thorpe.
 Catherine is terribly disappointed, realising what a dishonest person Isabella is.
-A subsequent letter from Isabella herself confirms the Tilney siblings' doubts, and shows that Frederick Tilney was merely flirting with Isabella.
-The General goes off to London, and the atmosphere at Northanger Abbey immediately becomes lighter and pleasanter for his absence.
-Catherine passes several enjoyable days with Henry and Eleanor until, in Henry's absence, the General returns abruptly, in a temper.
-He forces Catherine to go home early the next morning, in a shocking, inhospitable, and unsafe move that forces Catherine to undertake the 70 mi journey alone.
+A subsequent letter from Isabella herself confirms the Tilney siblings' doubts and shows that Frederick Tilney was merely flirting with Isabella.
+The General goes off to London, and the atmosphere at Northanger Abbey immediately becomes lighter and more pleasant from his absence.
+Catherine passes several enjoyable days with Henry and Eleanor until the General returns abruptly in a temper in Henry's absence.
+He forces Catherine to go home early the next morning in a shocking and unsafe mode that forces Catherine to undertake the 70 mi journey alone.

 At home, Catherine is listless and unhappy.
 Henry pays a sudden unexpected visit and explains what happened.
 General Tilney (on the misinformation of John Thorpe) had believed her to be exceedingly rich as the Allens' prospective heiress, and therefore a proper match for Henry.
-In London, General Tilney ran into Thorpe again, who, angry and petty at Catherine's refusal of his half-made proposal of marriage, said instead that she was nearly destitute.
+In London, General Tilney ran into Thorpe again, who, angry at Catherine's refusal of his earlier half-made proposal of marriage, said instead that she was nearly destitute.
 Enraged, General Tilney, (again on the misinformation of John Thorpe), returned home to evict Catherine.
 When Henry returned to Northanger, his father informed him of what had occurred and forbade him to think of Catherine again.
 When Henry learns how she had been treated, he breaks with his father and tells Catherine he still wants to marry her despite his father's disapproval.
 Catherine is delighted, though when Henry seeks her parents' approval, they tell the young couple that final approval will only happen when General Tilney consents.

-Eventually, General Tilney acquiesces, because Eleanor has become engaged to a wealthy and titled man; and he discovers that the Morlands, while not extremely rich, are far from destitute.
+Eventually, General Tilney acquiesces because Eleanor has become engaged to a wealthy and titled man; he discovers that the Morlands, while not extremely rich, are far from destitute.